Purchased Referred Care

 ELIGIBILITY FOR PURCHASED REFERRED CARE SERVICE

-1. Patient must provide Indian Verification:
+1. Patient must provide Indian eligibility:

 a.
 Member of federally recognized California tribe